Sienci-Labs/Resources/gsender/gs-classic.md

 ![](/_images/_gsender/_classic/_using-cl/gs_cl_us_gotos_goxy0.jpg){.aligncenter .size-medium}

-*Note: if you’ve set up “Safe Height” in gSender, then the Z-axis will move up by that distance before moving the X or Y to make sure your machine doesn’t run into clamps or other materials.*
+*Note: if you’ve set up "Safe Height" in gSender, then the Z-axis will move up by that distance before moving the X or Y to make sure your machine doesn’t run into clamps or other materials.*

 ![](/_images/_gsender/_classic/_using-cl/gs_cl_us_gotos_goto.jpg){.aligncenter .size-medium}